furnishup/blueprint3d/README.md

 ## What is this?

-This is a customizable application built on three.js that allows users to to design an interior space such as a home or apartment.
+This is a customizable application built on three.js that allows users to design an interior space such as a home or apartment.

 ## Get started